glpaparelli/competitive-programming/notes/cp-notes.md

 The BST solution can do more than what is strictly necessary, e.g. what is the second largest element in the window?
 **The fact that we can do much more than what is requested, it’s an important signal to think that a faster solution could exist.**

-The better solution uses a **deque** a double-ended queue, which supports constant time insertion, removal and access at the frond and back of the queue.
+The better solution uses a **deque** (a double-ended queue) which supports constant time insertion, removal and access at the frond and back of the queue.
 There are many ways to implement a deque, the simplest one (but not the fastest) is a bidirectional list.

 The algorithm starts with an empty deque $Q$ and with the window $W$ that covers the positions in the range $\langle -k, -1\rangle$.